carpentries-incubator/julia-novice/_episodes/05-functions.md

 {: .language-julia}
 > ## Positional and keyword arguments
 > Let's take a closer look at the signature of the `names` function.
-> In julia we have two types of arguments:
+> In Julia we have two types of arguments:
 > 1. _Positional arguments_ are determined by their position and thus the order in which arguments are given to the function matters.
 >  The `names` function has one positional argument `x` of type `Module`.
 > 2. _Keyword arguments_ are passed as a combination of the keyword and the value to the function.